This first appeared in The Havok Journal in January 2017.

 So, what sources do you guys think Americans should trust when we want some insight into Islam or the Middle East or terrorism?

 Deen: I don’t really think any sources really.
-Every news agency has their own slant.
+Every news agency has its own slant.
 My advice is to watch everything and do a little bit of homework.

 CPM: Is there a Muslim commentator or someone who seems to really have the pulse of the Muslim street?
 Somebody who makes you go, “Man I’m glad he or she’s on TV.”